 A Blueprint for Your Virtual Event’s Success

 As you can see, we learned a lot along the way — and this doesn’t even cover all of it!
-We’d love to share the details with others who find themselves turning their event strategies upside down this year.
+We hosted a webinar to share all the details with others who are turning their event strategies upside down this year.

-Join us for a special two-part webinar series next week where we will walk through both strategic and tactical tips for pivoting your event strategy and executing a successful virtual summit.
+Check out the links below for a special two-part webinar series where we walked through both strategic and tactical tips for pivoting your event strategy and executing a successful virtual summit.

 (Part 1) How Outreach Pivoted from a 3,000 In-Person Sales Engagement Conference to a 13,000-Person Virtual Summit in 8 Weeks